QuEraComputing/GenericTensorNetworks.jl/docs/src/index.md

 # GraphTensorNetworks

 This package uses generic tensor network to compute properties of combinatorial problems defined on graph.
-The properties includes the size of the maximum set size, the number of sets of a given size and the enumeration of configurations of a given set size.
+The properties includes the size of the maximum/minimum set size, the number of sets of a given size and the enumeration of configurations of a given set size.

 ## Background knowledge